Results of the Work – 1/23/2015

-So thanks for your prayers for the Ministry and for evangelism today if you had a chance, God’s Spirit was with me and blessed.
+Thanks for your prayers for the ministry and for evangelism today if you had a chance.
+It was a good day.

 In Him,